Vanilla chan_pjsip

 No custom modules, no patches.
 Pure standards-compliant SIP.

-Asterisk is the open-source telephony framework underneath FreePBX, FusionPBX, Issabel, AsteriskNOW, and many commercial PBXs.
-DIDHub connects via the standard chan_pjsip driver — vanilla SIP, no custom modules.
+Asterisk is the open-source telephony framework underneath FreePBX, Issabel, AsteriskNOW, and many commercial PBXs (FusionPBX, by contrast, is FreeSWITCH-based).
+DIDHub connects via the standard chan_pjsip driver, vanilla SIP, no custom modules.
 If you're running Asterisk directly without a GUI, this guide gives you the bare config you need.

 Most direct-Asterisk users come to DIDHub for embedded telephony in software products (a SaaS that needs to make/receive calls), for AI voice agent infrastructure built on Asterisk + LLM stacks, or for in-house contact-center builds where a GUI like FreePBX would be more constraining than helpful.